 Director Appointed / TBC at MAT Board Meeting - Autumn Term 2018

 My name is Ellie and I have recently become a Parent Governor at Tidcombe.
-I am married and have two young daughters, one is in Year One at Tidcombe and the other is a busy toddler, both of them keep me occupied!
+I am married and have two young daughters, one is in Year Three at Tidcombe and the other is a busy toddler, having just started Tidcombe Pre School, both of them keep me occupied!

 I am self employed and run my own business which focuses on child development.